molebox/seed-postgres-database-tutorial/guide.md

 }
 ```

 Next, you will need to import fs and create a stream.
-This will be used to write to an as yet non-existent csv file.
+This will write to an as yet non-existent csv file.

 ```js
 // other imports..